-Digital survey distribution methods (think email, SMS text, chat link URL, and web intercept surveys) get great response rates and high-quality feedback for two reasons: they’re user-friendly and timed to catch folks while the experience is still fresh.
+Digital survey distribution methods (think email, chat link URL, and web intercept surveys) get great response rates and high-quality feedback for two reasons: they’re user-friendly and timed to catch folks while the experience is still fresh.

 QR code surveys, now available with our Link survey distribution method, extend those same exact benefits to feedback collection on real-world physical interactions.
 With QR code surveys, it’s easier than ever to get opinions on the go.